cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 ## Deconstructors

-In C# 7.0, together with tuples a deconstructors mechanism has been introduced.
+In C# 7.0, together with tuples, a deconstructor mechanism has been introduced.
 Deconstructors allow for "decomposing" a tuple into a set of individual variables as follows:

 ```cs
 var point = (5, 7);